polymorpher/one-wallet/docs/DEVELOPER.md

 * Negative use cases
 * Check for exploits

+#### Issues/Clarifiactions
+* Using of Mnemonic for Ganache so we can have multiple funded unlocked accounts
+* 721 tracking (alice is not being tracked - this works for ERC1155
+* nonce too low when calling commitreveal multiple times
+* `revert Proof is incorrect` have tried `TestUtil.increaseTime(60)`
+* Enhancement - ERC20 spending limits

 #### Event testing
 Ensure the following events are being triggered and working correctly
 ```